doubled by the UK government to tackle violence against women and girls in Kenya.

 Significantly, the boda boda association representatives, most of whom were — according to the communities — perpetrators of violence themselves, signed up to raise awareness about VAWG among their members and to help report any perpetrators amongst them.

-3. Strengthening local women’s rights groups and building capacity of duty-bearers
+3. Strengthening local women’s rights groups and building capacity of public-service officials

 During the first three-months of 2019 we conducted a training workshop for 40 women from local networks who act as safe spaces and support systems for survivors.